 Booker, Ayton carry Suns past Celtics for 4th straight win

-BOSTON (AP) — It appears the Phoenix Suns have finally figured things out.
+BOSTON — It appears the Phoenix Suns have finally figured things out.

 Devin Booker had 25 points and eight assists, and rookie Deandre Ayton added 23 points and 18 rebounds to lead the suddenly resurgent Suns past the Boston Celtics 111-103 on Wednesday night.